ONSAS/ONSAS.jl/benchmark/README.md

 julia> results = benchmarkpkg("ONSAS", retune=true)
 ```

+A shell script, `runbenchmarks.sh`, is also provided.
+In that case, ensure to run
+the script from the directory containing your ONSAS development environment, or otherwise define the environment variable `ENV["ONSAS"]` containing such environment.

 ## How to compare benchmarks

 To compare current version to another tagged version, commit or branch: